binary-banter/binary-banter.github.io/content/redstone-simulator.md

 ## Simulating the World as a Graph

-The array-based representation of the world is the one that is closest to reality, and it would allow simulating things such as pistons easily.
+The array-based representation of the world is the one that is closest to reality, and it would allow simulating blocks such as pistons easily.
 It is however also very inefficient, a lot of the neighbours are irrelevant and we constantly need to iterate over all our neighbours to check which ones are blocks that may need to be updated.

 An observation that we made is that each block has three lists of neighbours, and these lists remain constant throughout the simulation.